Site updates in progress - some features may be temporarily unavailable

 About this data:

 E3 Alliance relies primarily on data from the University of Texas Education Research Center (ERC).
-This data allows for a longitudinal understanding of high school College-Aligned math and Algebra 2 completion based on where and when a student finishes 12th grade.
+This data allows for a longitudinal understanding of high school College-Credit-Bearing math and Algebra II completion based on where and when a student finishes 12th grade.
 This data pertains to 12th grade students who were enrolled within the state of Texas from grades 9 through 12 over four consecutive school years.

 Following are items to note:

 The year of the data represents the year of finishing 12th grade.
-Completion rates reflect whether a student completed College-Aligned math / Algebra 2 in Texas between 9th and 12th grades.
+Completion rates reflect whether a student completed College-Credit-Bearing math / Algebra II in Texas between 9th and 12th grades.
 There is a delay in data availability due to state approval within the ERC and analysis time.
-As such, if you choose to explore data from Central Texas, the graphs below present College-Aligned math / Algebra 2 completion data in the most recent available year in Texas schools.
+As such, if you choose to explore data from Central Texas, the graphs below present College-Credit-Bearing math / Algebra II completion data in the most recent available year in Texas schools.

 Cohort: First-time 9th grade students who were in high school for four years